MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/manage-the-audio-conferencing-settings-for-my-organization-in-teams.md

 ## <a name="assign-an-audio-conferencing-license"></a>Asignar una licencia de Audioconferencia

 > [!NOTE]
-> No es posible asignar licencias con Teams.
-Hay que usar el Centro de administración de Office 365.
+> No se puede asignar licencias de uso de los equipos.
+You must use the Office 365 admin center.
 See [Assign Skype for Business and Microsoft Teams licenses](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).

  **Para asignar una licencia a un usuario**